aglab2/SRM/doc/vm_setup.md

 * * LiveSplit
 * * VLC
 * * Sordum dControl
-* Run dControl and disable all antivirus features.
+* Run dControl and disable all antivirus features except for Firewall.
+Make sure to check Windows Security panel as well.
 * In RustDesk set permanent password and remember the id.
 * Unpack cmder to C:/cmder and mpv to C:/mpv.
 * Pin C:/cmder/cmder.exe to task bar.
 Launch, if asked select "Unblock and Continue"